hoo-way/spider_salesforce/README.md

 # Fill up paramter into python file
 Open webinfo_salesforce.py and fill up the 5 paramters above.

-# Add number to take_list
+# Add Queue ID and take number to take_list
-Add the mantissa number into take_list, spider will pick these case and give to you.
+Add Queue ID and the mantissa number into take_list, spider will pick these case and give to you.

 # Start run
 python start_spider